jacob-a-brown/full_stack_class/trivia_api/starter/backend/README.md

 #### GET /categories/\<int:category_id\>/questions

+* Retrieves all of the questions of a given category
 * Returns a JSON object that contains
-    * the a dictionary containing information about the current category
+    * a dictionary containing information about the current category
     * the questions in a given category as a list of formatted questions.
 The questions are paginated for a max of 10 per page
     * a success message
     * the total number of questions being returned